raystack/compass/docs/concepts/overview.md

 ## Tagging an Asset
 Compass allows user to tag a specific asset.
 To tag a new asset, one needs to create a template of the tag.
 Tag's template defines a set of fields' tag that are applicable to tag each field in an asset.
 Once a template is created, each field in an asset is possible to be tagged by calling `/v1beta1/tags` API.

-!TODO completes this docs once the tag template is already using asset id
+More detail about [Tagging](../guides/tagging.md).

 ## User
 The current version of Compass does not have user management.
 Compass expect there is an external instance that manages user.
 Compass consumes user information from the configurable identity uuid header in every API call.
 The default name of the header is `Compass-User-UUID`.
 Compass does not make any assumption of what kind of identity format that is being used.
 The `uuid` indicates that it could be in any form (e.g. email, UUIDv4, etc) as long as it is universally unique.
 The current behaviour is, Compass will add a new user if the user information consumed from the header does not exist in Compass' database.

-### Phantom User
-In Compass ingestion API, Compass allows asset to mentioned who is its own owners.
-During the ingestion, if the `email` field in the list of `owners` field in the asset is not empty, Compass will create a new `'Phantom User'` with the email but with empty UUID.
-A `'Phantom User'` is a user that is written in the storage but with empty UUID.
-The `'Phantom User'` cannot do any user-related interaction (e.g. Starring, Discussion) in Compass.

-### Linking User
-There is another configurable optional email header that Compass expect.
-The default name is `Compass-User-Email`.
-In case there is already an existing `'Phantom User'`, if there is a request coming to Compass with completed user information in its header (uuid header and email header are not empty), Compass will register the UUID to the existing `'Phantom User'` and the `'Phantom User'` becomes a normal user.
-By doing so, assets ownership of that new user will immediately reflected.
+More detail about [User](./user.md).
 ## Discussion
 Compass supports discussion feature.
 User could drop comments in each discussion.
 Currently, there are three types of discussions `issues`, `open ended`, and `question and answer`.
 Depending on the type, the discussion could have multiple possible states.
 In the current version, all types only have two states: `open` and `closed`.
 A newly created discussion will always be assign an `open` state.
+More detail about [Discussion](../guides/discussion.md).

 ## Starring
 Compass allows a user to stars an asset.
 This bookmarking functionality is introduced to increase the speed of a user to get information.
 There is also an API to see which users star an asset (stargazers).
+More detail about [Starring](../guides/starring.md).